 At the time of this paper's release, the Chinese government is on the verge of rolling out its 13th Five Year Plan (FYP), an economic roadmap for the five years from 2016 to 2020.
-Prior to its release, Knight Frank invited a small group of industry experts for a discussion on the likely impact of any changes in foreign-investment policies.
+Prior to its release experts for a discussion on the likely impact of any changes in foreign-investment policies.